Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Results

+According to this expression, let us compare the dynamical Hamiltonian with the mean-force.
+Using Eq. \eqref{Gamma_real_and_imaginary}, we write down the Lamb-shift correction in terms of $\gamma_{\alpha \beta}(\omega)$ and $\mathcal{S}_{\alpha \beta}(\omega)$, such that for the Bloch-Redfield ME we get:

 whereas for the Davies equation the off-diagonal elements vanish (due to the secular approximation).
-It is seen that the mean-force correction is different than the dynamical one; in particular, the dynamical correction has non-zero imaginary part in contrast to the real coefficients of the mean-force.
-In Section \ref{qubit_section_main} we compare numerically both of the Hamiltonians for the spin-boson model.
+It is seen that the mean-force correction is different than the Lamb-shift one; in particular, the Lamb-shift correction has non-zero anti-hermitian part (in indices $\alpha,\beta$) in contrast to the hermitian coefficients of the mean-force.
+Indeed, $\gamma_{\alpha\beta}(\omega)$ and $S_{\alpha\beta}(\omega)$ are hermitian matrices, and therefore the second term of Lamb-shift correction is non-hermitian, while there is no such term in mean-force correction.

-Our second main result is the solution of the Eq. \eqref{second_order_equation}.
-In particular, this provides the formula for off-diagonal terms of the steady-state correction $H_{\text{st}}^{(2)}$, which later is compared to the mean-force Hamiltonian. \begin{theorem} If the following conditions are satisfied: \begin{enumerate} [label=(\roman*)] \item the detailed balance relation: